zero-one-group/geni/README.md

 ## Overview

-Geni is designed to provide an idiomatic Spark interface for Clojure without the hassle of Java or Scala interop.
-Geni uses Clojure's `->` threading macro as the main way to compose Spark's Dataset and Column operations in place of the usual method chaining in Scala.
+Geni provides an idiomatic Spark interface for Clojure without the hassle of Java or Scala interop.
+Geni uses Clojure's `->` threading macro as the main way to compose Spark's `Dataset` and `Column` operations in place of the usual method chaining in Scala.
 It also provides a greater degree of dynamism by allowing args of mixed types such as columns, strings and keywords in a single function invocation.
 See the docs section on [Geni semantics](docs/semantics.md) for more details.

 ## Resources